Vexed01/Vex-Cogs/docs/system.rst

 Toggle embeds on and off for this cog.

-Note if embeds are set to False using the ``embedset`` command that will oberride this.
+.. note:: If embeds are set to False using the ``embedset`` command that will override this.

 .. _system-command-system-memory: